 When car accidents happen due to someone else’s negligence and you are injured, you may be entitled to recover compensation.
 This compensation can include payment of your medical expenses, lost wages, and much more.

-In order to preserve your legal rights after a car accident, it is always advisable to consult with a reputable, experienced car accident attorney.
+In order to preserve your legal rights after a car accident, it is always advisable to consult with a reputable, experienced car accident lawyer.
 Deadlines must be adhered to and evidence must be gathered.
 An experienced Tampa car accident attorney can evaluate your case, identify the strengths and weaknesses, and determine which damages you may be entitled to recover.
 Contact us today to get started.

 When discussing personal injury law, the phrase “truck accidents” refers to motor vehicle accidents where one or more of the involved vehicles is a commercial truck.
 Commercial trucks include many different types of vehicles, including delivery vans, certain pickup trucks used in business, tanker trucks, freight trucks, and eighteen-wheeler tractor trailers.
 Commercial trucks also include special-purpose trucks, such as cement trucks.